react-navigation/react-navigation.github.io/versioned_docs/version-7.x/testing.md

 </TabItem>
 </Tabs>

 We query tab buttons and mock fetch function using `spyOn` and `mockImplementation`.
 We navigate to profile screen and check if loading state is rendered correctly.
-Then, to check if fetched data is displayed correctly we use `findByText` - we need to wait for the fetch to finish before checking it's result.
-To ensure that operation will succeed on every focus, we navigate back to home, then to settings and check rendered content again.
+Then, to check if fetched data is displayed, we use `findByText` - we need to wait for the fetch to finish before checking it's result.
+To ensure that operation will succeed on every focus, we navigate back to home, then to settings and check loading state and fetched data again.

 To make test deterministic and isolate it from the real backend you can mock fetch function.
 You can use `spyOn` to override real implementation of fetch with `mockedFetch`.